 This is the second of our three-part resource series.
 Read the first post here: Continue Dr. Martin Luther King’s Legacy — Talk to Your Child.

 Maybe you have been thinking about talking to your child about a difficult news report you saw together.
-Maybe your child, like Ruthie in the video below from the Oak Park Public Library, is acting strangely because of complicated feelings they are processing in response to recent events.
+Maybe your child, like Ruthie in the video below from the Oak Park Public Library, is acting strangely because of complicated feelings they are processing in response to a national or international event.

 Below, you can find a few guides to help you talk to your child about the things happening in the news and on social media in a way that makes your child feel safe and heard.